Product Development Master of Science Degree

 Sponsorship

 Most students are sponsored by an employer who is committed to improving leadership capabilities in product development.
-Sponsorship includes financial support and a commitment to work with you to provide clear expectations and a well-articulated career development plan that builds upon the program.
+Sponsorship includes financial support and a commitment to work with you to provide clear expectations and a well-articulated career development plan that builds upon the product development program.
 Candidates are welcome to sponsor themselves.
 You may contact Financial Aid and Scholarship for more information.

 -